Periodic Table

 Note:

 Some elements can exist in more than one oxidation state.
-They are said to have variable oxidation state.
+They are said to have variable oxidation states.

-Roman capital numeral is used to indicate the oxidation state of an element with a variable oxidation state in a compound.
+Roman capital numerals are used to indicate the oxidation state of an element with a variable oxidation state in a compound.

 Examples:

-(ii) Electrons gained /acquired in outer energy level by non metals to be stable/attain duplet/octet.
+• Electrons gained or acquired in outer energy level by non-metals to be stable or attain duplet/octet.

-(iii) Electrons donated/lost by outer energy level of metals to be stable/attain octet/duplet.
+• Electrons donated or lost by outer energy level of metals to be stable or attain octet/duplet.

-Group of atoms that react as a unit during chemical reactions are called radicals.
-Elements with variable oxidation state also have more than one valency.
+Groups of atoms that react as a unit during chemical reactions are called radicals.
+Elements with variable oxidation states also have more than one valency.

 Table showing the valency of common radicals